Residential tenancy agreements

 What about additional terms in an agreement?

-An example of an additional term is to allow pets.
-A landlord may decide if they want this term to stay in the agreement.
+An example of an additional term is to have carpets professionally cleaned if the tenant has a pet that will be kept inside the home.
+A landlord may only apply this term if they have consented to the tenant keeping a pet and it is appropriate for the type of pet.
 If not, the term should be deleted before the agreement is signed.

 - follow NSW tenancy laws or any other relevant laws,

-- are consistent with the terms in the standard form and
+- be consistent with the terms in the standard form, and

-- are not a term that is prohibited from being added to a tenancy agreement.
+- not be a term that is prohibited from being added to a tenancy agreement.

 What standard terms cannot be removed or changed in a tenancy agreement?